FMA350/logger/README.md

+### Radio Logger: Your whimsical, extensible, and ready to use logger for C++ applications
-Video might have killed radio stars, but this radio inspired Logger class is here to stay.
+> *Video might have killed radio stars, but this electromagnetically inspired logger class is here to stay.*
+> The Buggles (probably)

+### Usage
-You use your radio (a singleton class) to query a certain channel (the class that logs the message).
+You use your radio (a singleton class) to query a certain channel.
-Each station can make use of multiple modulations.
+Each channel can make use of multiple modulations.
-Radio has AM and FM.
-This library has File modulation and standard-output modulations.
+File-modulation and standard-output modulations are ready to be used out of the box.

+### Example
+You will find a simple example in the test folder.
+To run it, create a new folder called build:

+> mkdir build && cd build

+Then run cmake and make to compile the project

+> cmake .. && make

+Finally, run the test application with

+> ./log_test